 Investment funds will select a group of stocks or bonds and manage those assets for the benefit of fund shareholders.
 The two most common type of funds are mutual funds and exchange traded funds (ETFs).

-The advantage of an investment fund is that you immediately benefit from diversification since a fund holds many individual assets.
+The advantage of an investment fund is that you immediately benefit from since a fund holds many individual assets.
 Diversification is the process of investing in different assets to reduce exposure to risk.